rppicomidi/midi2piousbhub/README.md

 # midi2piousbhub
 Use a Raspberry Pi Pico to interconnect a MIDI host, a serial MIDI device and up to 4 MIDI devices via a USB hub.
+If you have a Pico W or compatible board, this project supports connection from a Bluetooth MIDI client (iPad, phone, PC...)

 This project uses the RP2040 processor's built-in USB port as a USB device port for connection to a USB MIDI host like a PC or Mac.
 It uses the RP2040's PIOs plus 2 GPIO pins to create a USB host port, and it uses the RP2040 processor's built-in UART1 port for serial port MIDI.
+Bluetooth MIDI uses the Pico W's built-in WiFi/Bluetooth module.

 You configure how the MIDI streams connect by using serial terminal command line interface (CLI) connected to either the RP2040's UART0 port or the RP2040's